fabio-t/alone-rl/README.md

 # Screenshots

+This is how the game looks when run:

 ![alt tag](screenshots/screenshot.png)

 Plenty of trees and animals on the grassy hill, one fall tree trunk, a corpse in red.